wprashed/tracepilot/readme.txt

 == Description ==

-TracePilot for WordPress helps site owners, agencies, and administrators understand what is happening inside WordPress.
+TracePilot for WordPress helps site owners, agencies, and administrators understand what is happening inside WordPress, and what changed right before something broke.

-The plugin records user and system activity, highlights suspicious patterns, offers diagnostics for common site issues, and provides a clear export workflow for compliance or troubleshooting.
+It records user and system activity, highlights suspicious patterns, offers diagnostics for common site issues, and provides export and privacy workflows for compliance or troubleshooting.

+= Try it in 2 minutes =

+1. Install and activate TracePilot.
+2. Go to `TracePilot` -> `Activity Logs`.
+3. Update a page, activate a plugin, or change a setting.
+4. Refresh the log stream and click `View Details` on the newest entry.
+5. Optional: enable alerts so your team gets notified on high-signal events.

+= What gets logged (examples) =

+* ✍️ Content: post/page publish, update, unpublish, trash/restore, delete.
+* 🔐 Auth: login, logout, failed logins.
+* ⚙️ Settings: options/settings updates (high value for “what changed?” debugging).
+* 🧩 Plugins/Themes: activation, deactivation, updates, and install/delete signals (when WordPress reports them via the upgrader).
+* 🧠 Diagnostics: scanner findings and conflict signals (so you can correlate issues with changes over time).

 = Features =